Hammadh7/bitcoin-from-scratch/readme.md

 ## Overview

-This project is a simple implementation of a blockchain-based system.
+This project is a simple implementation of a Bitcoin system.
 It includes the creation of a wallet, transactions, and a transaction pool, allowing users to securely send and receive cryptocurrencies.
 The core features include wallet generation, transaction signing, and validation using public-private key pairs.
 The project demonstrates key blockchain principles such as decentralized transactions and cryptographic security.

 ## Features